 That’s why I love this genius breakfast hack – Egg & Cheese Hash Brown Waffles!!
 By making hash browns in a waffle iron, they get super crispy on the outside, and tender in the middle, plus there’s no flipping required.
 Add in the eggs, cheese and chives, and it’s a whole breakfast in itself that’s finished in half the time!

-The next step, and this is really, really important.
-SPRAY THE WAFFLE IRON.
+- The next step, and this is really, really important.
+SPRAY THE WAFFLE IRON WITH NONSTICK COOKING SPRAY.
 Do not skip this step or you could have stuck-on potatoes for days.
 Just use your favorite non-stick cooking spray and use it generously.
 If you prefer you could melt some butter and brush that on.
 But we’re going for hackability here and the spray takes up the least of my time.

 - Brush your waffle iron generously with melted butter AND use the nonstick cooking spray.
 This will help keep the outside from drying out.